Looking for Coronavirus information & updates?

 Project SUN is an initiative of the Community Foundation of Kankakee River Valley and is funded by the Illinois Children's Healthcare Foundation.

-Nominations are open for this year's Volunteer Recognition Luncheon, presented in conjunction with the Community Foundation, the United Way of Kankakee and Iroquois counties, and the Pledge for Life Partnership.
+The Volunteer Recognition Luncheon Volunteer Recognition Luncheon, presented in conjunction with the Community Foundation, the United Way of Kankakee and Iroquois counties, and the Pledge for Life Partnership.
 This event was created to recognize outstanding volunteers in the community and to encourage volunteerism.